2022 FIA Motorsport Games

 The 2022 FIA Motorsport Games was the second edition of the FIA Motorsport Games.
 The event took place on 26–30 October 2022 with Marseille as a host city, and the Circuit Paul Ricard, Le Castellet as the venue for all the track-based disciplines.
 Scheduled initially for 23–25 October 2020, and later for 29–31 October 2021, the event was postponed two years in a row due to the COVID-19 pandemic.
 From this edition onwards, the FIA Motorsport Games will be held every two years, as opposed to an annual format.

+Russia was banned from participating due to its invasion of Ukraine.

 Summary

 All six disciplines from the 2019 edition returned, featuring GT3-spec cars, TCR Touring Car, Formula 4, drifting, karting slalom and eSports disciplines.
 The new additions included an individual sprint race for GT3-spec cars along the relay format, a rallying event for Rally 2, Rally 4 and historic cars, crosscars and karting for senior and junior classes, a karting endurance event and an auto slalom event with identical electric cars.

 475 athletes (397 men and 78 women) from 72 National FIA member organisations will take part.
 48 sets of medals will be featured in the 16 disciplines.